will-code-for-coffee/PythonPress/README.md

   * Mimicking the WordPress database schema lays a foundation for future cross-compatibility features.
   * Using a compatible database schema will make it easy to port plugins from WordPress to PythonPress.
   * Eventually, we want to transition from SQL to Microsoft Azure CosmosDB.

-## User Accounts

-For users, we aim to collect the following details.
-Those marked with an asterisk* are required.

-Name*
-Company
-E-mail*
-Phone
-Mailing Address
-City
-State/Province/Territory
-Country* (drop-down)
-AccountType* (one or more of: reader, client^, author^, work-together^, admin^ - those with a ^ need to be approved by admin)